gesser0102/Marvel_Pandas/README.md

-# Script Pandas, to get data from Marvel API, and save in csv file.
+# Script Pandas to get data from Marvel API, and save in csv file.